-- 12. The Tribunal further notes that the severity of the condition in question is greatly mitigated by the CDE's generous interpretation of section 3 of Internal Rule No. R 18/CA/05 to the effect that a Director or Deputy Director who has not served for five years is not necessarily deprived of any entitlement to a reinstallation allowance.
-Indeed, relying on a combined reading of sections 1 and 3 of the Internal Rule and on previously applicable provisions of Internal Rule No. S7/L.IV/93 which, it says were not meant to be affected by the new text, the Centre considers that the Director and Deputy Director, like other staff members, may claim a reinstallation allowance equal to one month's salary (or double that amount if they have dependants) if they have completed at least 36 months' service within the organisation.
+12. The Tribunal further notes that the severity of the condition in question is greatly mitigated by the CDE's generous interpretation of section 3 of Internal Rule No. R 18/CA/05 to the effect that a Director or Deputy Director who has not served for five years is not necessarily deprived of any entitlement to a reinstallation allowance.
+Indeed, relying on a combined reading of sections 1 and 3 of the Internal Rule and on previously applicable provisions of Internal Rule No. S7/L.IV/93 which, it says, were not meant to be affected by the new text, the Centre considers that the Director and Deputy

+Director, like other staff members, may claim a reinstallation allowance equal to one month's salary (or double that amount if they have dependants) if they have completed at least 36 months' service within the organisation.
 This interpretation, which was endorsed by the conciliator and which, while being far from obvious, is indeed acceptable, thus reduces the amount which is specifically made contingent on attaining the threshold of five years of service in the position in question to a mere supplement to this basic allowance.
+The instant case where, on this basis, as stated above, the complainant received a reinstallation allowance equal to two months' salary illustrates this point.
-The complainant, however, whose term of office lasted for no more than 12 months, is not even entitled to receive this basic allowance. - 13.
-Lastly, there is no merit in the complainant's subsidiary plea that he should receive a reinstallation allowance in proportion to his length of service within the CDE.
-The fact that the staff regulations of other international organisations or institutions, in particular the Conditions of employment of other servants of the European Communities, make provision for the grant of an allowance calculated in this matter is beside the point, since the situation of CDE staff members is governed exclusively by the organisation's own rules and regulations.

-- 14. It follows from the foregoing that the complaint must be dismissed in its entirety. - 15.
+- 13. Lastly, there is no merit in the complainant's subsidiary plea that he should receive a reinstallation allowance in proportion to his length of service within the CDE.
+The fact that the staff regulations of other international organisations or institutions, in particular the Conditions of employment of other servants of the European Communities, make provision for the grant of an allowance calculated in this matter is beside the point, since the situation of CDE staff members is governed exclusively by the organisation's own rules and regulations. - 14.
+It follows from the foregoing that the complaint must be dismissed in its entirety. - 15.
 The CDE has submitted a counterclaim that the complainant should be ordered to pay costs.
 Without ruling out, as a matter of principle, the possibility of making such an order against a complainant (see, inter alia, Judgments 1884, 1962, 2211 and 3043), the Tribunal will avail itself of that possibility only in exceptional circumstances.
 Indeed, it is essential that the Tribunal should be open and accessible to international civil servants without the dissuasive or chilling effect of possible adverse awards of that kind.
 In the instant case, although the complaint must be dismissed, it cannot be regarded as vexatious.
 The CDE's counterclaim will therefore be dismissed.